 For some employees, they work remotely 100 percent of the time, and more companies are also embracing the benefits that comes with sourcing freelance talent to fill certain niches within their organization.

 Despite this growing trend toward telecommuting and a remote work environment, we’ve also seen big shifts against it – one name that earned the most headlines was Yahoo!.
 CEO Marissa Mayer banned telecommuting at the company, because she said she wanted to reinvigorate the focus on face-to-face interaction, and strengthen the dedication to the Yahoo! corporate culture.
+Download free report on Bridging the Skills Gap.

 Employers, while seeing the advantages of remote employees, are also struggling to determine how they can best manage these individuals and ensure their company remains focused on its goals and bottom line.